-Pain in the back of your leg and your buttock is a sign that you are putting pressure on your sciatic nerve.
-The most common cause of this nerve compression is a bulging or herniated disc in your low back, however, this nerve can be compressed anywhere along its path.
+Pain in the back of your leg (Sciatica) and your buttock is a sign that you are putting pressure on your sciatic nerve The most common cause of this nerve compression is a bulging or herniated disc in your low back.

 The piriformis muscle is a deep muscle in your buttock and lies directly over the sciatic nerve.
 When this muscle tightens or spasms, it puts pressure directly on the sciatic nerve.
 When this muscle causes pressure on the nerve, it can lead to leg symptoms.

 Once the cause of the sciatica has been identified, the chiropractor will develop a customized treatment plan tailored to the patient's individual needs.
 This plan may include neurodynamic treatment, nerve mobilization, the McKenzie Method of Diagnosis and Treatment, spinal adjustments, and other chiropractic techniques.
 The goal of the treatment is to reduce inflammation, relieve pressure on the sciatic nerve, and restore proper function to the spine.

 Sciatic pain radiates from your lower (lumbar) spine to your buttock and down the back of your leg.

 Those who struggle with sciatica often report the following feelings in their leg:

 The pain from sciatica ranges from a mild ache to a sharp, burning sensation.
 It's like a jolt or electric shock, or it can start gradually and intensify over time.
 If you have a question or are unsure if you are dealing with sciatica, do not hesitate to visit one of our doctors as soon as it works for you.

 We'd love to see you, give you a full assessment and help you start feeling better at work and when you train.